 - Governmental activities-Most of the Borough's basic services are included here such as the police, fire, public works and code enforcement departments and general administration.
-Property and earned income taxes, charges for services and State grants finance most of these activities. - Component unit-The Borough includes the Fox Chapel Sanitary Authority and the Fox Chapel Library Authority in this report.
+Property and earned income taxes, charges for services and State grants finance most of these activities. - Component units-The Borough includes the Fox Chapel Sanitary Authority and the Fox Chapel Library Authority in this report.
 The Borough created the Sanitary Authority in 1960 for the purpose of financing and constructing a sanitary sewage system throughout the Borough.
-The sewer system is operated and maintained by the Borough and principally serves the residents of the Borough.
+The sewer system is operated and maintained by the Borough in accordance with the Agreement of Lease dated May 1, 1960, as supplemented and principally serves the residents of the Borough.
+The Fox Chapel Library Authority (Library Authority) is blended into the Borough's financial statements because of the significance of its operational and financial relationship with the Borough.
 The Borough created the Library Authority in 2009 for the purpose of assisting with the financing and construction of a new library.
-The system is operated and maintained by the Borough in accordance with the Agreement of Lease dated May 15, 2010.
+The Library Authority is operated and maintained by the Borough in accordance with the Agreement of Lease dated May 15, 2010.